PKU-IMRE/VERI-Wild/README.md

 ![](https://github.com/PKU-IMRE/VERI-Wild/blob/master/statistics.png)

 ## Test

-Note that, given a query image, we remove the images with the same camera id and same vehicle id as query image in the gallery set.
+Note that, for CVPR 2019 test set, given a query image, we remove the images with the same camera id and same vehicle id as query image in the gallery set.
 They are not considered when computing the mAP and CMC.

+We also provide the test dataset for VCIP grand challenge, which is a more challenging dataset.
+We named it the GC test set.

 ## Download Links